Skip to main content

 1. Point collar.
 This is the most common collar on this side of the Atlantic.
 As a matter of fact, in England, it’s sometimes referred to as an American collar.
 There is a narrower distance between the two collar points and a smaller opening for the tie knot to rest.
 Because of this, the collar points reach lower on the upper chest.

 2. Spread collar.
-There are a few variations to this collar; the spread can be small, wide, tall, short, and so on.
+This collar has a few variations; the spread can be small, wide, tall, short, and so on.
 The thing to remember is that it has a broader distance between the two collar points and a large opening for the tie knot, making it more appropriate for larger knots.

 3. Button-down collar.
 The most casual of the four, this collar has a button at the point to fasten the points to the shirt.
 This shirt collar is best worn without a tie and with more casual sport coat outfits.